juanuys/juanuys.github.io/_drafts/template-crj.md

 thumb: /assets/masters/crj/thumb.png
 ---

+# Summary

+- Discussion of your understanding of the theories and concepts, based on the materials, activities and readings, with appropriate references.
+- What you learned in the challenge activities and from your peers, and if your thoughts have changed since.
+- Any obstacles you encountered and how you overcame (or are overcoming) them.

 Remember: don't just describe the context/experience.
 Analysis and evaluation (of an experience) is important.
 Also, don't just focus on a single domain of reflection (see below).